tomezard/tomezard.github.io/README.md

-# sieve.github.io
+# tomezard.github.io

-An in-development website, premiering an exciting new acronym, for the research collective associated with Tom Ezard at the University of Southampton, UK.
+An in-development website, premiering the exciting new SIEVE acronym, for the research collective associated with Tom Ezard at the University of Southampton, UK.